-The 2020 Credit Agreement contains a number of restrictive covenants that collectively impose significant operating and financial restrictions on the Sculptor Operating Group, including restrictions that may limit their ability to engage in acts that may be in our long-term best interests, including but not limited to:
+The 2020 Credit Agreement contains a number of restrictive covenants that collectively impose operating and financial restrictions on the Sculptor Operating Group, including restrictions that may limit their ability to engage in acts that may be in our long-term best interests, including but not limited to:

-- Incur certain additional indebtedness or issue certain equity interests. - · Create liens. - Pay dividends or make other restricted payments. - Make payments on, or redeem, repurchase or retire, subordinated debt. - Merge, consolidate, or sell or otherwise dispose of all or any part of their assets. - Engage in certain transactions with shareholders or affiliates. - Engage in substantially different lines of business. - Amend their organizational documents in a manner materially adverse to the lenders.
+- Incur certain additional indebtedness or issue certain equity interests. - Create liens. - Pay dividends or make other restricted payments. - Make payments on, or redeem, repurchase or retire, subordinated debt. - Merge, consolidate, or sell or otherwise dispose of all or any part of their assets. - Engage in certain transactions with shareholders or affiliates. - Engage in substantially different lines of business. - Amend their organizational documents in a manner materially adverse to the lenders.

-If we are unable to repay or refinance the debt at or prior to maturity, we may be forced to sell assets, undergo a recapitalization or seek bankruptcy protection, which could adversely affect our business, financial condition and liquidity.
+If we are unable to repay or refinance the debt at or prior to maturity, our business, financial condition and liquidity could be adversely effected.

-In addition, the 2020 Credit Agreement requires us to comply with a minimum fee-paying assets under management covenant.
+In addition, the 2020 Credit Agreement requires us to comply with a minimum fee-paying Assets Under Management covenant.
 A failure to comply with the covenants and other obligations specified in the 2020 Credit Agreement could result in an event of default under 2020 Credit Agreement, which would give the lenders under the 2020 Credit Agreement the right to declare all amounts outstanding under the 2020 Credit Agreement, including accrued and unpaid interest and fees, to be immediately due and payable.
-If the indebtedness outstanding under 2020 Credit Agreement were to be accelerated, we may not have sufficient cash on hand or be able to sell sufficient assets to repay this indebtedness, which may have an immediate material adverse effect on our business, results of operations and financial condition.
+If the indebtedness outstanding under 2020 Credit Agreement were to be accelerated, we may not have sufficient cash on hand or be able to sell sufficient assets to repay this indebtedness at such time, which may have a material adverse effect on our business, results of operations and financial condition.